-“The haunting echo of the Northern Loon keeps us coming back”.
+“The haunting echo of the Northern Loon at Spruce River keeps us coming back”.

-Charlotte and I discovered this small campground several years ago and have been back a number of times.
+Charlotte and I discovered Spruce River a small campground several years ago and have been back a number of times.
 Spruce River campground is located in the Great Blue Heron Provincial Park 60 kms north of Prince Albert, Saskatchewan, Canada on the beautiful Anglin Lake.

 We love this little campground (and probably should keep it a secret) as all the times we visited we could back into one of the campsites right on the river and were the only ones there.
 With only eight non-electric sites and close to the popular Anderson Point Campground with 60 electrical sites located on Anglin Lake and Anglin Lake North Campground with 10 non-electric sites, we find Spruce River many times vacant, “perfect”.
 One must check however if travelling from a distance as many times in prime time (mid June to late July) schools book the site for group camping.
 Also a great site to book if travelling with a number of people camping. email@example.com